 13. Use of Zones of Regulation

-• All classes across the school use the Zones of Regulation approach to self regulation, children are encouraged and taught to identify emotion in others and themselves and are taught strategies to support moving between the zones.
+• All classes from Year 1 to Year 6 use the Zones of Regulation approach to self regulation, children are encouraged and taught to identify emotion in others and themselves and are taught strategies to support moving between the zones.